ghost59/Oblivion/README.md

 ## 🤝 Contributing
 Contributions, issues, and feature requests are welcome!
 Feel free to check the issues page if you want to help improve the CLI or TUI interfaces.
 ------------------------------
-If you want to take this README even further, tell me:

-* What Python library are you using for the TUI (e.g., Textual, Curses, or Blessings)?
-* What is the exact filename of the Markdown file where thoughts are saved?

-I can update the documentation to include those specific technical details and installation requirements!